d3/d3-selection/README.md

 <a name="selection_property" href="#selection_property">#</a> <i>selection</i>.<b>property</b>(<i>name</i>[, <i>value</i>])

 Some HTML elements have special properties that are not addressable using attributes or styles, such as a form field’s text `value` and a checkbox’s `checked` boolean.
-Use this operator to get or set these properties.
+Use this method to get or set these properties.

 If a *value* is specified, sets the property with the specified *name* to the specified value on selected elements.
-If the *value* is a constant, then all elements are given the same property value; otherwise, if the *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
+If the *value* is a constant, then all elements are given the same property value; otherwise, if the *value* is a function, then the function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s property.
 A null value will delete the specified property.

 If a *value* is not specified, returns the value of the specified property for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.